 - Overwhelmed by options for offers: Flat amount or percentage?
 Store credit or cash?
 There are many, many different ways you can choose to set up your referral program’s incentives, and retailers can get stuck in ‘analysis paralysis’.

-- Resistant to ‘incurring costs’: Referral program incentives have a financial cost– either in terms of cash paid out, or in profits foregone.
+- Resistant to ‘incurring costs’: Incentive offers for referrals have a financial cost– either in terms of cash paid out, or in profits foregone.
 The good thing, though, is that you only pay these out when successful referrals are made.
 So technically, it’s more costly not to act, because then you’re forgoing the new referrals you’d be getting.There are also costs to managing a referral program (sometimes called a referral incentives program), mostly around the attribution of incentives.
 One way is to manage it digitally, using referral program software, but these come with associated fees and a cost in time.
 That can look imposing for merchants.

 The referral reward is the reward you give to your advocates or happy customer for successfully referring their friends to the store.
 You’ll want to dangle something that’s attractive enough to nudge someone into taking action.

 ReferralCandy allows you to pick from 4 different options for your referral reward: Direct cash payouts, single-use coupons, multi-use coupons, and custom-fulfilled rewards.